derekburgess/jaws/docs/services/ingest.md

 `jaws-capture` now constructs the appropriate source adapter and invokes `IngestService`;
 it no longer parses packets, batches repository writes, or finalizes lifecycle state.
-The remaining CLI compatibility checklist covers `jaws-ipinfo` and `jaws-compute`, which have not yet moved onto their Milestone 3 services.
+The completed CLI compatibility boundary covers `jaws-ipinfo` and `jaws-compute`, which have not yet moved onto their Milestone 3 services.